Business attraction programs round out your local economic development strategy by providing jobs and needed goods and

 • Be realistic in your business attraction program.
 Do your homework about the size and buying power of your market, and the market that is required to attract the business you want to reach.
 Concentrate on businesses that can successfully locate in your region of the country and in your size of community, and that are interrelated in some way with businesses already operating in your location.

 • Approach business attraction through a campaign of thoughtfulness and attentiveness to needs.
 To be successful, you will need to perform better than the representative of the next community or neighborhood.

 • The personal approach is best.
-Forget about fancy presentations, attending expensive conferences to learn how to do it, and pricey brochures.
-This is just about good interpersonal relationships and putting yourself in the other person's shoes.
+Forget about fancy presentations, attending expensive conferences to learn how to do it, pricey brochures, and expensive consultants.
+Often your biggest successes arise from good interpersonal relationships and putting yourself in the other person's shoes.

 • Growing your own business, whether through fostering entrepreneurship or helping your existing businesses expand, is actually superior to business attraction.
 So if you're coming up empty-handed when you try your best personalized approach, maybe you should focus on the education and creativity of the folks who already live in your community.